 The other day a close family member asked me to explain to her why I left the Christian faith.
-Three years ago I did what I could to boil down my main reasons for doing so for a handful of friends, all of whom were pretty theologically-minded and had a ton of question and challenges afterwards.
+Three years ago I did what I could to boil down my main reasons for doing so for a handful of friends, all of whom were pretty theologically-minded and had a ton of questions and challenges afterwards.
 That prompted a second, longer letter that enumerated some of the things which nudged me in this direction.
 Those letters are there for anyone to read, but this time around I decided I’d rather just give it another try and start over.
 It takes time to develop a comfortable vocabulary for explaining something as hard to nail down as this, and the passage of time makes some things a lot clearer.
 Below you’ll find my updated attempt to answer this question.

 I have to first say again that I don’t usually spend much time doing precisely this because talking people out of their faith isn’t a particular burden of mine.
 It’s not that I find anything wrong with that per se, but I just know that changing minds on really big things takes a long time and can’t be done in just one or two pithy conversations.
 Most of my writing and talking to people is directed toward those who are already outside of (or on their way out of) their religion.
 I couldn’t have said it better than Captain Cassidy said it recently: